electisec/blog-site/content/reed-solomon.md

 date: 2025-02-24
 ---

+# Reed-Solomon Codes: The Math Behind Error Correction and Zero-Knowledge Proofs

 What are Reed-Solomon codes?
 What even is a “code” in this context???
 That’s the question I kept asking myself.

 I had no idea what “coding theory” was… yet I kept coming across those “RS codes”.
 So I decided to dig in.